-Abandonment and reclamation costs are incurred for shut-in and producing wells, facilities, and pipelines to restore properties that have been disturbed by ARC's operations to the standard imposed by the applicable regulatory authorities.
-Abandonment and reclamation costs for our property, plant and equipment ("PP&E") and exploration and evaluation assets ("E&E") are included in ARC's annual budgeting process for the budget year and a provision for these costs is recognized at the present value of Management's best estimate of expenditures required to settle the liability as at the date of the balance sheet.
+Abandonment and reclamation costs are incurred to restore shut-in and producing wells, facilities, and pipelines that have been disturbed by ARC's operations to the standard imposed by the applicable regulatory authorities.
+We include abandonment and reclamation costs for our property, plant and equipment ("PP&E") and exploration and evaluation assets ("E&E") in our annual budgeting process for the budget year and a provision for these costs is recognized at the present value of Management's best estimate of total expenditures required to settle the liability as at the date of the balance sheet.
 These ongoing environmental obligations are expected to be provided for with funds from operations.
 A portion of the liability is settled each year and facilities are scheduled to be decommissioned once all of the wells associated with a particular facility have been suspended or abandoned.
 Our model for estimating the amount and timing of future abandonment and reclamation expenditures was created at an operating area level.
 Estimated expenditures for each operating area are based on numerous sources, including information provided by provincial regulatory authorities, industry peer groups, area-specific data from a third-party liability management firm, and proprietary data from our operations.
-All wells, pipelines, facilities, and associated costs are then assigned to a specific geographic region which is consistent with the methodology used by the Alberta Energy Regulator ("AER") and the British Columbia Oil and Gas Commission ("BCOGC").
+All wells, pipelines, facilities, and associated costs are then assigned to a specific geographic region which is consistent with the methodology used by the Alberta Energy Regulator ("AER") and the British Columbia Energy Regulator ("BCER").
 No estimate of salvage value is netted against the estimated cost.
 The estimates are reviewed periodically, and any changes are applied prospectively.